From the 1500s to the 1800s, the Philippines had been a frontier at the western edge of the Spanish Empire.

 On the one hand, the U.S., a veteran empire going on its second century and a true heir of western legacy after the decline of the United Kingdom, has engaged China cautiously in the Pacific.
 On the other hand, China, the giant which "slept" for almost a century, is certainly more than ready now to assert with force and influence the weight of its ancient civilization before its peers of superpowers.
 Armed with almost a fifth of the world's population and the synergy of technology and resources, China has slowly built up its navy to project its status beyond its continental mass.

-Mandarin power and influence are slowly being paved at the Eastern front via the old Silk Road
+Mandarin power and influence are slowly being paved at the Western front via the old Silk Road and at the maritime Eastern front via the South China Sea and the Pacific Ocean, beyond. |

 Since we are within the whiplash from that dragon's tail, there is no choice but to be nimble.
 We clearly don't wish to become either prey or casualty to the surrogate games.
 As it is, the South China Sea or its subset, the West Philippine Sea, have already become sore points of contact in diplomacy.
 We are only well aware that diplomacy is an effective yet limited tool.
 True, it can soothe testy tempers and can provide a balm to egos of the states.
 But can diplomacy restrain unfriendly "overlaps" in the economic zones of Japan, China, Vietnam, Malaysia, Taiwan and the Philippines?